JKorf/CryptoExchange.Net/README.md

 ````

 ## Release notes
+* Version 4.2.1 - 22 Sep 2021
+    * Fìx for websocket not automatically reconnecting when connection is closed unexpectedly

 * Version 4.2.0 - 20 Sep 2021
     * Prevent reconnect spamming when invalid checksum is calculated in SymbolOrderBook
     * Added default nonce provider implementation